jnozzi/cocoadev.com/SiteContent/General/ClosingCustomWindow.markdown

 Alright, I have my custom window all set up and opens up great.
 I made a little button to be the close button in the top left (In Interface Builder).
 I cannot seem to get this to close the custom window, performClose does not work and just beeps at you.
-In the Cocoa docs I see an [[NSClosableWindowMask]].
+In the Cocoa docs I see an General/NSClosableWindowMask.
 Will this do anything for me?

 thanks,
 scott